Techniques

 Front Kick

-The Front Kick in karate is called Mae Geri (前蹴り), which literally means “forward kick.”
-It’s one of the most essential and widely used kicking techniques, known for its speed, directness, and effectiveness in both offense and defense.
+The Front Kick, known in Japanese as Mae Geri (前蹴り), literally means “forward kick.”
+“Mae” (前) means “front” and “Geri” (蹴り) means kick.
+It is one of the most essential and widely used kicking techniques, known for its speed, directness, and effectiveness in both offense …

 Hook Kick

-In karate, the hook kick, known as Ura Mawashi Geri (裏回し蹴り), is a dynamic technique that involves a circular motion to strike an opponent, typically targeting the head or upper body.
-This kick is valued for its speed and the element of surprise, making it a potent addition to a martial artist’s repertoire.
+The Hook Kick, known in Japanese as Ura Mawashi Geri (裏回し蹴り), is a dynamic technique that involves a circular motion to strike an opponent, typically targeting the head or upper body.
+“Ura” (裏) means “reverse” or “inside,” “Mawashi” (回し) means roundhouse or circular, and …

 Hook Punch